nextstrain/augur/paper/paper.md

 The analysis of human pathogens requires a diverse collection of bioinformatics tools.
 These tools include standard genomic and phylogenetic software and custom software developed to handle the relatively numerous and short genomes of viruses and bacteria.
 Researchers increasingly depend on the outputs of these tools to infer transmission dynamics of human diseases and make actionable recommendations to public health officials [@Black2020; @Gardy2015].
-Under these circumstances, bioinformatics tools must scale rapidly with the number of disease samples to enable real-time analyses of pathogen evolution.
+Under these circumstances, bioinformatics tools must scale rapidly with the number of samples to enable real-time analyses of pathogen evolution.
 To meet these needs, we developed Augur, a bioinformatics toolkit designed for phylogenetic analyses of human pathogens.

 Augur originally existed as an internal component of the nextflu [@Neher:2015jr] and Nextstrain [@Hadfield2018] applications.